yocontra/node-gdal-next/README.md

 # Fork Notes

-This project is a fork of https://github.com/contra/node-gdal-next which is a fork of https://github.com/naturalatlas/node-gdal that:
+This project is a fork of https://github.com/contra/node-gdal-next which is a fork of https://github.com/naturalatlas/node-gdal with:

 - Early experimental support for asynchronous IO